What Is the Statute of Limitations?

 | Kentucky | 1 year | 2 years |

 For most car accident claims, the statute of limitations clock starts ticking on the date of the accident.
 If your accident was January 15, 2024, and your state has a 2-year statute, your deadline is January 15, 2026.
+This is true even if:- You didn't discover your injuries until later

 - You're still in treatment